Twist Magic

 Twist Magic (20 April 2002 – 15 December 2010) was a French-bred, British-trained National Hunt horse trained by Paul Nicholls.
 He specialised as a two-mile chaser, and recorded many top class wins such as the Tingle Creek in 2007 and 2009 and the Victor Chandler Chase in 2010.
-He suffered a fatal injury while racing in the rearranged Peterborough Chase at Newbury and had to be put down.
+He suffered a serious injury while racing in the rearranged Peterborough Chase at Newbury and was put down.
 He was a rather quirky character, although not at his best at Cheltenham, he was one of the best two-mile chasers of his generation.

 Background

 Twist Magic was bred by Dr. Georg Hastrich and Co. and initially trained by Guillaume Macaire.
 He was sired by Irish Derby winner Winged Love a son of Coronation Cup and Breeders Cup Turf winner In The Wings.
 His dam Twist Scarlett was a daughter of Deutsches Derby winner Lagunas.

 Racing career

 Early career

 Twist Magic made his debut at Auteuil in France as a three-year-old.
 Racing in a hurdle race over two miles seven furlongs, he finished third to Sasso Lungo.
 He filled the same position in another hurdle race behind Golden Silver, before winning at the third attempt in June.
 He was then sold to Barry Fulton, Tony Hayward and Michael Lynch, and relocated to Paul Nicholls’ yard in Somerset, England.